adam-scislowicz/seed/active/esymbiote/readme.md

 A device promoting generative interaction, with both other people and autonomous systems.

+## Rebranding

+Going to rebrand as the extropic networks M1 series of edge routers.

 ## Definitions

 * symbiote (noun): An organism in a partnership with another such that each profits from their being together.